rajeswarithota1715/Azure-Zero-to-Hero/Azure Storage.md

 ###  why Azure storage?

-Microsoft Azure have durability of 99.99999999999 , that means changes of data getting lost is very very low
+Microsoft Azure have durability of 99.99999999999 , that means chances of data getting lost is very very low

 high performance services that will make data quickly redable and writable

-security

 on high level there are 4 types of services